Maaatiii/K8sTraining/5_helm/README.md

   password: {{ .Values.cred.pass }}
 ```

-2. We need to define new values in values.yaml, open this file and add
+2. We need to define new values in values.yaml, open this file and add following section

 ```
 cred: